lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

            end
         end
 ```
-3. Third, changes in two places in the FSM code - starting the Memory cycles:
+3. Third, changes in two places in the FSM code - starting the memory cycles:

 ```verilog
 . . .